rezacsedu/rezacsedu/README.md

 #### Interests:
 <div align="justify">
-I'm passionate about data science, applied ML, knowledge graphs, explainable AI (XAI), computer vision, and NLP.
+I'm passionate about data science, applied ML, explainable AI (XAI) for computer vision and NLP.
 </div>

 #### How to reach me?